 I adore Bangkok, but I admit that you can only start to appreciate it when really diving into it.
 It’s a place to give more than a superficial glance.
 Go in.
 Explore.
 Experience.
 The city is simultaneously calm, exciting, deeply-oriental, traditional, and on-top-of-the-world.

 I can remember vividly the first time I got there.
 Total bewilderment!
 Astonishment!
 And it’s exactly as Murray Head once sang: “One night in Bangkok makes a hard man humble.”
 And for that matter—the day also.

 Bangkok is not only the Khao San Road, it’s not only Pat Pong and Soi Cowboy with her shady Massage Parlors.
-It’s also the Chao Praya, the magnificent river-heart of the city, it’s Lumpini Park, it’s Siam plaza, it’s China Town, the flower market, it’s learning Thai Massage, it’s splendid Temples, Wat Po, Wat Arun, the Grand Palace, it’s—eight million people living together in a buzzing city.
+It’s also the Chao Praya, the magnificent river-heart of the city, it’s Lumpini Park, it’s Siam plaza, it’s China Town, the flower market, it’s learning Thai Massage, it’s splendid Temples, Wat Po, Wat Arun, the Grand Palace, it’s—eight million people living together in a bustling city.

 It’s a safe city and equipped with a modern and efficient infrastructure yielding an advanced subway and sky-train system.
 Likewise it’s a city where huge rats pop out the sewer system at night, where flooding is a continuous threat and pollution sometimes reaches its absolute max.